 Q: How do I stop the on-screen keyboard from popping up automatically?

-A: To stop the on-screen keyboard from popping up automatically, check your settings to ensure that it is not set to launch when you tap a text field.
+A: To stop the on-screen keyboard from popping up automatically, check your settings to confirm that it is not set to launch when you tap a text field.
 On Windows, go to Settings > Devices > Typing and turn off the "Show the touch keyboard when not in tablet mode and there's no keyboard attached" option.

 Q: Is it possible to use a physical keyboard with the on-screen keyboard disabled?